Hamstring tendinopathy – A pain in the butt

 Remember you can make an appointment online, right now.

-RunFit is on Mondays and Tuesdays 7-8pm
+RunFit is on Tuesdays 7-8pm starting week 2 of term.

 Well of course we were going to talk about RunFit!

-We started RunFit about 7 years ago because we were seeing the same problems over and over again with our recreational running patients.
+We started RunFit about 10 years ago because we were seeing the same problems over and over again with our recreational running patients.

 Over the years we have built it into an 8 week progressive circuit based exercise program, running from week 2 of the school term (each term).
 The exercises start super simple and end – well, pretty damn hard (although they can be individually varied).